-Who are the Russian individuals or businesses targeted by new E.U. sanctions?
+Who are some of the high-profile Russians facing international sanctions?

 In a speech in December, Shoigu accused the United States and NATO of “purposefully increasing the scale and intensity” of military training activities near Russia and bolstering the military development of Ukraine.
 On Monday, Shoigu said Ukraine had stepped up shelling of separatist-controlled areas of the Donbas region in the east.
 He told Putin that Ukraine may be preparing to take them back by force — charges Kyiv denied.

-The E.U. says that under Shoigu’s “command and orders, Russian troops have held military drills in the illegally annexed Crimea and have been positioned at the border.”
+The E.U. sanctioned him, saying that under Shoigu’s “command and orders, Russian troops have held military drills in the illegally annexed Crimea and have been positioned at the border.”
 The minister is “ultimately responsible for any military action against Ukraine,” the official sanctions note said.

 Publishing what they called “rare pictures” of Shoigu, the Siberian Times in 2016 showed the defense minister in a gray hooded sweatshirt, painting a landscape from life.
 The outlet said that Shoigu is a “renowned collector of Chinese and Japanese samurai swords” and a known expert on Russia during the time of Peter the Great, and that he speaks nine languages fluently.